The winter months bother me physically, because I deal with Cerebral Palsy. I have now noticed a change in my strength on my left side.

-I’m on my own most of the time with my thoughts.
-I remember as a child wanting to talk about my physical restraints, but no one wanted to know.
+I remember wanting to talk about my physical issues but no one was listening.
 I was desperate to be heard and helped, but all my efforts diminished and I eventually gave up trying.
-No one heard; no one cared.

 The act of listening is a blessing, even if it doesn’t cure.
-Cerebral Palsy isn’t something that goes away, it isn’t something that will ever be sorted.
-It’s for us to accept and that is what I am trying to do.
-Some days I win, other days I struggle, but that’s okay because I’m never down for long.
+Cerebral Palsy isn’t something that goes away, it isn’t something that will be sorted.
+It’s for me to accept.
+Some days I’m okay, other days I struggle.
 I bounce back.

 I’ve never once felt sorry for myself.
-Because I never understood what it was I was dealing with; in my formative years that became my focus, not surprisingly.
-With no support, it was never going to be easy taking my mind off it.
+Because I never understood what I was dealing with, my physical issues in my formative years became my primary focus.
+With no support, it was not easy taking my mind off it.